HealthySimulation.com Healthcare Simulation Vendors

 Sim2grow: Nursing simulation company sim2GROW is the developer of a medication administration system, which serves as an all-inclusive system addressing two major limitations encountered by nursing education programs.
 These limitations relate to teaching best practices of medication administration: price point and fidelity.
 With this in mind, sim2grow’s medication administration system offers low-cost solutions with a high-tech feel, allowing for unlimited high-stakes skill practice in the safety of a nursing lab.
 In addition to their solutions, sim2grow teams up with nursing lab coordinators and faculty members who wish to develop a strategic clinical simulation curriculum through the use of technology to promote safe practice.

-SIMCharacters: SIMCharacters is a patient training, safety and consulting company that was founded in 2012 in Vienna, Austria, by Dr. Jens-Christian Schwindt, a leading expert in neonatology and healthcare simulation education.
-Since the company was founded, SIMCharacters has broken new ground in the development of small patient simulators, and combines know-how in medicine, lifelike anatomy and high-class animation technology.
-The goal of SIMCharacters is to improve the quality of care of critically ill children, especially term and preterm infants.
+SIMCharacters: SIMCharacters is a patient training, safety, and consulting company that was founded in 2012 in Vienna, Austria, by Dr. Jens-Christian Schwindt, a leading expert in neonatology and healthcare simulation education.
+Since the company was founded, SIMCharacters has broken new ground in the development of small patient simulators, and combines know-how in medicine, lifelike anatomy, and high-class animation technology.
+The goal of SIMCharacters is to improve the quality of care for critically ill children, especially term and preterm infants.

 Skillqube Training: Skillqube Training is a healthcare simulation training solutions company headquartered in Wiesloch, Germany.
 Founded in 2013, the company develops holistic simulation and training solutions for use across clinical and preclinical care.
 Skillqube Training supports education and training through the use of the company’s own ECG patient simulation and audio-video debriefing systems.
 All Skillqube Training software is made in Germany and Switzerland, and is based on years of medical training experience.